ioclshimlarsa/studio/INSTRUCTIONS.md

         *   **Value:** This is the most important one.
 Copy the entire `private_key` value from your JSON file, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` parts.
         *   Click **Save**.

-## Step 3: Redeploy the Application
+## Step 4: Redeploy the Application

 After adding the environment variables, you need to trigger a new deployment on Vercel for the changes to take effect.

 1.  **Go to the Deployments tab** in your Vercel project.
 2. Find the most recent deployment, click the "..." menu on the right, and select **Redeploy**.

-Once the new deployment is complete, your live application will be securely connected to your Firestore database. **Any data you add or change will now be permanent!**
+Once the new deployment is complete, your live application will be securely connected to your Firestore database.